getbrainerror/DeadByToolbox/README.md

 Open source proxy for dead by daylight

 Currently implemented:
+- SSL Bypass Installer
+- Cookie Grabber
 - Inventory Override (Market File)
-- Cookie Grabber
 - Currency Spoofer

 If you wish to build this for yourself, you will need to get the fiddler core trial nuget packages.